zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

                    * [RCODE Name] different from NoError in response.
                    * AA bit not set in response.
                    * No NS records in answer section.
                    * Owner name of any of the NS records is not *Intermediate Query Name*.
-             4. Extract the name server names from the NS records and any address records in the additional section.
+             4. Extract the name server names from the NS records in the answer section and any matching address records in the additional section.
              5. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
+                    1. Ignore any lookup that goes through a CNAME.
+                    2. Ignore any failing lookups or lookups, such as NODATA, NXDOMAIN, non-AA
              6. For each IP address add the IP address and *Intermediate Query Name* to the *Remaining Servers* set unless the IP address is already listed in *Handled Servers* together with *Intermediate Query Name*.